TheArturthur/CoppermindScraper/Cosmere/Stances.md

 ### Other stances
 There are three more stances, corresponding to the [[Ten Essences\| Essences]] of Tallow, Lucentia and Sinew; however, they have not as of yet been featured in the books.
 In addition, [[Singer\|Singers]] may use stances unfamiliar to humans.
+There are stances dedicated to use with hammers, such as Mountainstance.
+It is not known whether these form part of the ten stances, or whether there are another set of stances for hammers.
+It is not known if it is just swords and hammers, which are the two most prominently used weapons with Shardplate, or if there are stances for many other types of weapons.